nicolasdespres/respect-rails/README.md

 * Generator tasks: helpers, etc...
 * Statistic about how much routes you have documented.
 * Rake tasks to quickly access a controller action schema from the terminal.
-* A web service to programmatically inspect your API schemas
+* A web service to inspect your API schema by code.
 * A web service to check a request is valid without actually performing the request.
 * An helper to easily specify nested attributes.
+* Use markdown in documentation string.
 * More appealing documentation rendering.

 # Take a tour